DmitriyLanchakov/QProb/README.md

 # TODO

-* API
+* ~~API~~
-* Drop Anaconda, not needed and too big.
+* Drop full Anaconda, not needed and too big.
+* Async tasks.
 * Interlink.
 * MySQL, uWSGI, nginx, monit configs automation.
 * Archives
 * Redis as cache server.
-* Postgres as db.
+* Postgres as db option.
 * FIX Keywords/tags.
 * Related stories
 * URL shortener for Twitter statuses.

-# Issues
+# "Issues"

 * Amazon doesn't allow use of their reviews.
 This feature is experimental.
+* As API requires Sanic, under Windows, Sanic should be built without uvloop.

 # History

 * 2004-2008.
 At first it was simple shell script that created websites out from tnohing.
 It ran over 1000 websites on 5 servers and generated me a home.
 * 2015-2016.
 Qprob on Wordpress, MongoDB and Python 2.7 backend.
 * 2016+.
 This one.

 # Big Things for far Future

 * A.I. generated content and/or images.